 and Epworth Investment Management Limited (regulated by the FCA)

 , managing funds worth approximately £1.3bn.
-I was responsible for investment strategy and for the ethical investment approach, and a board member of Epworth.
+I was responsible for investment strategy and for the ethical investment approach, was a board member of Epworth, and deputised for the CEO.
 The funds included global and UK equity portfolios, gilt and corporate bond portfolios, and a deposit fund.
 I was also responsible for the strategy (economic and market analysis).
 The CFB manages money on behalf of the Methodist Church in Great Britain and Epworth, a commercial investment firm, manages money on behalf of other church groups and charities, both on a responsible basis.